 What’s the driving range of the Farizon SV?

-Even so, it’s the suggestion that differing battery chemistry could be offered for different duty cycles – short-hop/ stop-start operators versus the requirements of longer-distance, for example – that would really be innovative here.
+It’s the suggestion that differing battery chemistry could be offered for different duty cycles – short-hop/ stop-start operators versus the requirements of longer-distance, for example – that would really be innovative here.
+As ever, an eight-year battery warranty is offered, regardless.

 How big and practical is it?